GabrielVictor159/ManagementServices.variables/Readme.md

 1. Install the corresponding NuGet package for the library in your project.

-2. Configure dependency injection for the `EnvVariableRepository` with the appropriate database context.
-To do this, you may need to create an intermediate repository that receives methods from `EnvVariableRepository`.
+2. Configure a dependency injection for `EnvVariableRepository` with the protected database context.
+For this you can use the IEnvVariable interface to doRepository.

 3. Use the methods of the `EnvVariableRepository` to perform CRUD operations on environment variables in the database.